how many puppies can a doberman have

 While most veterinarians concur that females should stop breeding after eight years, some recommend that retirement from carrying puppies should start as early as five or six years of age.

-Of course, your dog’s breed plays a crucial role in how long it can have puppies, as some giant breeds do not live long past six years.
+Of course, your dog’s breed is crucial in how long it can have puppies, as some giant breeds have not lived for the past six years.

 Breed of the Mother